SkillsFundingAgency/tl-marketing-and-communication/README.md

 ## Configuration

 The Postcode Retriever Base Url key is stored in the site `appSettings.json` file.
 To set the value locally, you will need to add a file `appsettings.Development.json` to the project with the content below.
-Add the actual key in place of `<value>`
+Add the actual key in place of `<value>` - this should usually be `https://postcodes.io/`

 Other API Keys and email addresses are also stored in the site `appSettings.json` file and need to be overridden in `appsettings.Development.json` as shown below.